googleapis/google-cloud-cpp/README.md

 ```
 ## Build

-To build the available libraries and run the tests, run the following commands
+To build all available libraries and run the tests, run the following commands
 after cloning this repo:

 #### Linux and macOS